LearningWebDevelopment/RestAPI_Django/README.md

 `sudo apt-get update && sudo apt-get install vagrant`

-[Download Vagrant Os Box from Here](https://app.vagrantup.com/ubuntu/boxes/focal64 "Vagrant Ubuntu Box Page") In project folder - initialize vagrant in terminal `vagrant init ubuntu/focal64`
+[Download Vagrant Os Box from Here](https://app.vagrantup.com/ubuntu/boxes/focal64 "Vagrant Ubuntu Box Page")

+In project folder - initialize vagrant in terminal
+`vagrant init ubuntu/focal64`
+configure vagrant file in the folder created by the above command
 `vagrant up`

+##### *NOTE - Please run in an external terminal not in VSCode terminal!!!*

+To connect to th VMBox
+`vagrant ssh`

+To return to your machine
+`exit`

+There is folder the developer server created above that is synced with our folder
+To access it login to developer server and go to
+`cd /vagrant/`

+check files using `ls`